ygpark2/ygpark2.github.io/posts/2016/04/26/ielts_writing_young_criminals_imprisoned.md

 ---
-title: In some countries, young criminals are not imprisoned: instead, they are required to do unpaid work in their communities.
-Do you think this has more advantages or disadvantages
+title: "In some countries, young criminals are not imprisoned: instead, they are required to do unpaid work in their communities.
+Do you think this has more advantages or disadvantages"
 date: 2016-04-26T00:26:44+09:00
 published: true
 tags: ielts, writing, young, criminals, imprisoned